0b1-k/Humble-Roots-Project-deprecated-/README.md

 Title: control June 25, 2015 at 1208PM, Body: node=valve&cmd=act&v=filter&s=off
 ```

-⋅⋅5.
+### Sanity Check

 As a sanity check, you can peek into the raw data being published by the application module at anytime.

 ```
 ./peek.py